mattfenwick/kubectl-cyclonus/README.md

 # kubectl cyclonus

 A `kubectl` plugin to work with network policies.
+This plugin is based on [the cyclonus tool](https://github.com/mattfenwick/cyclonus), which provides the underlying functionality.

 ## Install a few network policies in your cluster